 In September 2006, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 158, "Employers' Accounting for Defined Benefit Pension and Other Post Retirement Plans" ("SFAS 158").
 SFAS 158 requires entities to recognize on their balance sheets the funded status of pension and other postretirement benefit plans.
-Entities are required to recognize actuarial gains and losses, prior service cost, and any remaining transition amounts from the initial application of Statement of Financial Accounting Standards No. 87, "Employers' Accounting for Pensions," and Statement of Financial Accounting Standards No. 106, "Employers' Accounting for Postretirement Benefits Other Than Pensions," when recognizing a plan's funded status, with the offset to accumulated other comprehensive income.
+Entities are required to recognize actuarial gains and losses, prior service cost, and any remaining transition amounts from the initial application of Statement of Financial Accounting Standards No. 87, "Employers' Accounting for Pensions," and Statement of Financial Accounting Standards No. 106, "Employers' Accounting for Pensions," and Statement of Financial Accounting standards No. 106, "Employers' Accounting for Pensive income.
 SFAS 158 will not change the amounts recognized in the income statement as net periodic benefit cost.
 All of the requirements of SFAS 158 are effective as of December 31, 2006 for calendar-year public companies, except for a requirement for fiscal-year-end measurements of plan assets and benefit obligations with which the Company is already in compliance.
 Management is currently evaluating the impact of SFAS 158 on the Company's statements of financial position and operations.

 In June 2006, the FASB issued Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109" ("FIN 48").
 FIN 48 requires an evaluation to determine the likelihood that an uncertain tax position will be sustained upon examination, including resolution of any related appeals or litigation processes.
-If it is determined that it is more likely than not that an uncertain tax position will be sustained upon examination, the next step is to determine the amount to be recognized.
+If it is determine that it is more likely than not that an uncertain tax position will be sustained upon examination, to be recognized.
 FIN 48 prescribes recognition of the largest amount of tax benefit that is greater than 50 percent likely of being recognized upon ultimate settlement of an uncertain tax position.
 Such amounts are to be recognized as of the first financial reporting period during which the more-likely-than-not recognition threshold is met.
-Similarly, an amount that has previously been recognized will be derecognized as of the first financial reporting period during which the more-likely-than-not recognition threshold is not met.
+Similarly, an amount that has previously been recognized will be derecognized as of the first financial reporting threshold is not met.
 FIN 48 is effective for fiscal years beginning after December 15, 2006.
 Management is currently evaluating the impact of FIN 48 on the Company's statements of financial position and operations.